 Does exertion make sense to users?
 Admittedly, disk time is not a perfect choice.
-While it can be thought of in different ways, such as "having one quarter of a disk" or "having a virtual disk that runs at one quarter the speed of a real disk," many users may find it to be hard to interpret or predict.
+While it can be thought of as, for instance, "using one quarter of a disk," many users may find it to be hard to interpret or predict.
 This may lead some to propose that the more directly visible metrics of throughput or bandwidth should be used anyway, despite their flaws.
 While these metrics are indeed more visible, we argue that they are only marginally more meaningful than disk time to a user.
 Ultimately, the metric that users value is application progress, which for even moderately complex applications will not be directly represented by any metric visible to the underlying storage system.
 For instance, a particular user might care about credit card transactions per second when thinking about performance, and cents per credit card transaction when thinking about accounting.
 A credit card transaction might take a variable number of IOs depending upon data layout, caching, and other effects, and therefore metrics such as IOPS are not especially interpretable from the user's perspective either.
 In this sense, all of the metrics, including IOPS, bandwidth, and disk exertion are only weakly meaningful to application progress.
 As a result, we believe using storage exertion, based in part on disk and other storage resource time, as the accounting metric is most reasonable because it is at least more natural for providers.